MingweiFu/The-dimension-enlarged-Newton-scheme/README.md

 This is the repository for the source codes of the paper

 > [Numerical Construction of Quasi-Periodic Solutions Beyond Symplectic Integrators](https://arxiv.org/abs/2602.16275), Mingwei Fu and Bin Shi.
+> [Numerical Construction of Elliptic Lower-Dimensional Quasi-Periodic Solutions with a Priori Bound](https://arxiv.org/abs/2605.01864), Mingwei Fu and Bin Shi.

-These codes are implementations of Dimension-enlarged Newton scheme for finding full dimensional quasi-periodic solutions of 1-d undamped Duffing oscillator and 2-d Henon-Heiles system.
+These codes are implementations of Dimension-enlarged Newton scheme for:
+- Finding full-dimensional quasi-periodic solutions of 1-d undamped Duffing oscillator and 2-d Henon-Heiles system
+- Finding lower-dimensional quasi-periodic solutions of 2-d Henon-Heiles system and 3-d Fermi-Pasta-Ulam (FPU) model

 ## Requirements